Can Elderly Scams be Prevented?

 • Get involved with seniors' financial decisions as much as possible, especially when managing personal finances has become a burden.

 • Never allow your elderly parent to give out (or at least warn them against it) personal banking information, credit card numbers or social security numbers to someone who has called.
-Popular scams include promising information on new health miracle product, a charitable donation, or confirmation of a sweepstakes.
+Popular scams include promising information on fraudulent health products, a charitable donation, or confirmation of a sweepstakes.

 • If a salesperson will not provide written information about his or her company--including the company's name, address and telephone, do business with someone else.